bbauska/UC-Davis-Inter-jQuery/readme.md

 powerful pattern, that you&apos;ll see frequently in, more sophisticated, more complex javascript programming.

-# 3.05 Putting Objects and Functions Together (5:18) {#putting-objects-and-functions-together-518 .unnumbered}
+# 3.05 Putting Objects and Functions Together (5:18)

 ![](./images/webp/image543.webp){width="4.0in"
 height="2.261111111111111in"}